Daniel Johnston: 1980s–1990s

 In 1984, Johnston took a job at McDonald's and passed out tapes in the store.
-When Johnston moved to Austin, Texas, he began to attract the attention of the local press and gained a following augmented in numbers by his habit of handing out tapes to people he met.
+Later, Johnston moved to Austin, Texas with a traveling carnival, working at a corn dog stand.
+He began to attract the attention of the local press and gained a following, augmented in numbers by his habit of handing out tapes to people he met.
 Live performances were well-attended and hotly anticipated.

-His local standing led to him being featured in a 1985 episode of the MTV program The Cutting Edge featuring performers from Austin's "New Sincerity" music scene.
+His local standing led to him being featured in a 1985 episode of the MTV program The Cutting Edge featuring performers from Austin's "new sincerity" music scene.

 In 1988, Johnston visited New York City and recorded 1990 with producer Mark Kramer at his Noise New York studio.
 It was Johnston's first experience in a professional recording environment after a decade of releasing home-made cassette recordings.
-His mental health further deteriorated during the making of 1990.
+His mental health deteriorated during the making of 1990.
 In 1989, he released the album It's Spooky in collaboration with singer Jad Fair of the band Half Japanese.

 In 1990, Johnston played at a music festival in Austin, Texas.
 On the way back to West Virginia on a private two-seater plane piloted by his father Bill, Johnston had a manic psychotic episode; believing he was Casper the Friendly Ghost, Johnston removed the key from the plane's ignition and threw it outside.
 His father, a former U.S. Air Force pilot, managed to successfully crash-land the plane, even though "there was nothing down there but trees".
 Although the plane was destroyed, Johnston and his father emerged with only minor injuries.
 As a result of this episode, Johnston was involuntarily committed to a mental hospital.

 Interest in Johnston increased when Kurt Cobain was frequently photographed wearing a T-shirt featuring the cover image of Johnston's album Hi, How Are You that music journalist Everett True had given to him.
 Cobain listed Yip/Jump Music as one of his favorite albums in his journal, in 1993.